About PATH Medical Devices and Health Technologies

 Innovative health solutions to address the leading causes of maternal and infant death.
 We advance medical devices and health technologies that address the primary causes of maternal, newborn, and child mortality and morbidity in LMICs and maximize public health impact by increasing availability and access to these innovations as part of integrated health systems.

-•Caya® contoured diaphragm—the first new diaphragm design in 50 years and now available in nearly 40 countries from Kessel medintim GmbH.
+Caya® contoured diaphragm—the first new diaphragm design in 50 years and now available in 44 countries, with more than 500,000 units sold from Kessel medintim GmbH.

-•More than 20 million doses of 7.1% chlorhexidine digluconate for umbilical cord care distributed for use as an essential newborn intervention to help prevent cord infection and neonatal sepsis.
+More than 20 million doses of 7.1% chlorhexidine digluconate for umbilical cord care distributed across 25 countries for use as an essential newborn intervention to help prevent cord infection and neonatal sepsis.

-•More than 80,000 NIFTY cups—a feeding cup for preterm and other infants who cannot breastfeed, have been distributed by Laerdal Global Health as the Nifty Feeding Cup.
+More than 80,000 NIFTY cups in 40 countries—a feeding cup for preterm and other infants who cannot breastfeed, have been distributed by Laerdal Global Health as the Nifty Feeding Cup.

 Improving the safety, acceptability, and effectiveness of immunization and drug delivery.
 We identify and advance primary packaging and delivery innovations for vaccines and pharmaceuticals that have the potential to maximize efficacy, increase access, and reduce costs.